 The first US were primarily performed by the radiology department (n=64; 58.7%) and by the ED physicians doing point-of-care ultrasound (POCUS) (n=28; 25.7%).
 The second ultrasounds were primarily done by ED physicians (n=80; 73.4%) and radiology department in 8 patients (7.3%).
 The average time to perform POCUS by ED trained providers was 7.22 minutes compared to the US performed by the radiology department with the mean of 11.5 minutes.
 When we examined the time of antibiotics given prior to the 2nd ultrasounds, the mean time was 4 hours and 40 minutes (SD 3hr 57 min).
 Mean time from 2nd ultrasound to surgery was 5 hours and 56 minutes (SD +/- 5 hr 3min).
 Mean time from first antibiotic administration to time of surgery was 10 hr 31 min (SD +/- 6 hr 52 min).

 Individual characteristics on the ultrasound findings were further evaluated.
 The mean largest diameter of the appendix in the second POCUS was 1.03 cm (+/- 0.27 cm; min 0.33, max 1.74).
 The mean maximal mural thickness was 0.22 cm (+/- 0.13 cm; min 0.06, max 1.00).
 Six subjects had complex fluids; 37 subjects had simple fluid, and 35 subjects did not have any fluids on US.
 Thirty-one patients had fecalith while no fecalith was seen on POCUS in 55 of the patients.
 Table 4 illustrates the largest diameter of the appendix, maximal mural thickness, presence of fecalith, and presence of fluids in the 4 types of surgical report findings, namely simple, suppurative, gangrenous, and perforated.
+According to the group difference shown in Table 4, we did ANOVA test for largest diameter of the appendix and maximal mural thickness separately, but none of them have significant group difference at 0.05 significance level (largest diameter of the appendix p value = 0.882, maximal mural thickness p value = 0.323).
+In the Fisher’s exact test of presence of fecalith and presence of fluids, both of them show association with surgical result (presence of fecalith p value = 0.0095, presence of fluids p value 0.0136).

+To predict the surgical outcome, we included covariates related to appendix (indicator of diameter of appendix with cutoff point at 1mm), fecalith (presence of fecalith), fluids (presence of fluids), and Puylart staging (cut between stage 2 and 3).
+After comparing the logistic regressions based on various combination of these covariates, we selected the model include appendix, fecalith, and Puylart staging because of its highest accuracy (0.865) and kappa (0.560) which indicates moderate classification performance.
+The sensitivity of this model is 0.600 with specificity of 0.932.

 Physicians who performed the POCUS in the emergency department were surveyed at the end of each case.
 Ninety percent (74/82) of the physicians agreed or strongly agreed that it was “easy to perform POCUS”.
 Ninety-two percent (77/84) of the physicians felt that POCUS was well tolerated by the patients.
 Ninety-nine percent (85/86) of the physicians reported that POCUS was well accepted by the families.